laura-tiessler/hemefinder/README.md

 Example:
 --------

-Example of search for heme binding site with minimum of 2 coordinating His residues.
+Example of search for heme binding site with minimum of 2 coordinating His or Cys residues.

-    > hemefinder 1dkh --coordinators 1 --output results_1dkh
+    > hemefinder 1dkh --coordinators ['HIS', 'CYS'] --output results_1dkh

 License